-(1) Earnings per share is calculated by dividing net income attributable to the equity holders of our company by the weighted average number of ordinary shares outstanding during each of the periods reported.
-The weighted average ordinary shares outstanding during the respective periods have been retrospectively adjusted to reflect the July 2010 capitalization that resulted in the issuance of 10,000 ordinary shares of China Xiniya Fashion Limited, the share split effected on November 4, 2010.

-- (2) Each ADS represents four ordinary shares.
+- (1) Earnings per share is calculated by dividing net income attributable to the equity holders of our company by the weighted average number of ordinary shares outstanding during each of the periods reported.
+The weighted average ordinary shares outstanding during the respective periods have been retrospectively adjusted to reflect the July 2010 capitalization that resulted in the issuance of 10,000 ordinary shares of China Xiniya Fashion Limited, the share split effected on November 4, 2010. - (2) Each ADS represents four ordinary shares.
 Earnings per ADS is calculated by dividing net income attributable to the equity holders of our company by the weighted average number of ordinary shares outstanding during each of the periods reported and multiplying by four.
-The weighted average ordinary shares outstanding during the respective periods have been retrospectively adjusted to reflect the July 2010 capitalization that resulted in the issuance of 10,000 ordinary shares of China Xiniya Fashion Limited, the share split effected on November 4, 2010. - (3) Dividends of RMB62.3 million (\$8.6 million) and RMB113.3 million (\$16.6 million), which were derived from profits for the years ended December 31, 2007 and 2008, respectively, were paid on January 21, 2008 and December 28, 2009, respectively.
-These dividends were not calculated or paid on a per share basis.
-Therefore, the rate of dividend and the number of shares ranking for dividends are not presented as such information is not meaningful.
-For the amount of dividends paid, the translation of Renminbi into U.S. dollars has been made at the rates in effect on the respective payment dates.
+The weighted average ordinary shares outstanding during the respective periods have been retrospectively adjusted to reflect the July 2010 capitalization that resulted in the issuance of 10,000 ordinary shares of China Xiniya Fashion Limited, the share split effected on November 4, 2010. - (3) Dividend of RMB113.3 million (\$16.6 million), which were derived from profits for the year ended December 31, 2008, were paid on December 28, 2009.
+This dividend was not calculated or paid on a per share basis.
+Therefore, the rate of dividend and the number of shares ranking for dividend are not presented as such information is not meaningful.
+For the amount of dividend paid, the translation of Renminbi into U.S. dollars has been made at the rates in effect on the respective payment dates.